-(Updated 27 Feb 18) A ‘supplies list’ is requested repeatedly by artists in our community – especially beginners who are struggling with where to start.
-So, here’s a list of the supplies and companies I use to paint both in the studio and plein air.
+An oil painter’s supplies list is requested repeatedly by artists in our community – especially beginners who are struggling with where to start.
+So, here’s a list of the art supplies I use to paint both in the studio and Plein Air.

-Now, what works for me might not be exactly what you need – experiment – after more than 30 years I still like to try out new tools, brushes and paint.
+Now, what works for me might not be exactly what you need.
+Experiment – after more than 30 years I still like to try out new art tools, paintbrushes, and paint.

-For my easel, I use an old porcelain table I have had for more than 30 years.
+For my studio paint palette, I use an old porcelain table I have had for more than 30 years.
 Every once in a while I hear of someone finding one of these babies in a thrift store or garage sale, but they are pretty rare.

-My son built a handy cart for me for to roll around my studio – it’s a convenient brush holder and it stores a large tote to throw my paint spattered paper towels into.
-It’s a very simple design that works so well and I can easily maneuver it around my palette.
+My son built a handy cart for me for to roll around my studio.
+It’s a convenient brush holder and it stores a large tote to throw my paint-spattered paper towels into.
+It’s a very simple design that works well and I can easily maneuver it around my palette.